 Southwest USA - A roadtrip through the deserts

-A dusty journey of 4000 miles through California, Nevada, Utah and New Mexico.
+A dusty journey through California, Nevada, Utah and New Mexico.
 Featuring Death Valley, Area 51, Roswell, VLA, Bryce Canyon, White Sands, Antelope Canyon, Carlsbad Caverns, Salvation Mountain, Tombstone and more.

 The long and winding road